Perfect 12-Team Fantasy Football Draft for 2025

 As I approach the later rounds, it’s all about filling out your roster with the best players available and then taking some shots on late-round sleepers.

 As stated multiple times in this article, if any of the aforementioned players are still available when you select in the later rounds, then that’s who you ought to target.
+Except, of course, if you’ve already taken a QB or TE, do not take a second QB or second TE.

 QB TARGETS: If you’ve not yet taken a quarterback, that’s fine.
 There are several decent guys on the board I’d be willing to roll with: